MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-16.JPG "XXX")

-7. Select **Create** at the bottom of the page to create the new certificate.
-You don't need to make any other changes on the page.
+7. Select **Create** at the bottom of the page to create the new certificate. **You don't need to make any other changes on this page.**

 8. After the new version has been created, refresh the page.
 You'll see that a new version is available.